phpmyadmin/phpmyadmin/docs/settings.rst

 system wide settings.

-On top of this there are user settings which can be persistently stored in :ref:`linked-tables`, possibly automatically configured through :ref:`zeroconf`.
-If the :ref:`linked-tables` are not configured, the settings are temporarily stored in the session data; these are valid only until you logout.
+On top of this there are user settings which can be persistently stored in :ref:`linked-tables`, which could automatically be configured through :ref:`zeroconf`.
+If the :ref:`linked-tables` are not configured and zeroconf fails or is disabled, the settings are temporarily stored in the session data; these are valid only until you logout.